 The Beacon Award for Excellence in Student Achievement and Success is an annual award to recognize institutional or programmatic accomplishments in student achievement and success at the NWCCU family of institutions.

-Three separate categories of The Beacon Award will be offered, based on unduplicated student enrollment during the most recent fall student headcounts: institutions with fewer than 2,000 students; between 2,000 and 6,000 students; and more than 6,000 students.
+Three separate categories of the Beacon Award will be offered, based on unduplicated student enrollment during the most recent fall student headcounts: Institutions with fewer than 2,000 students; between 2,000 and 6,000 students; and more than 6,000 students.

 Award winners must demonstrate distinctive, measurable, and replicable innovations that have resulted in student achievement and success at the institutional or programmatic level, including innovations in advising and mentoring, alternative credentialing, experiential learning, learning communities, or other such efforts.
 Other winning examples may include new curricula, courses, or educational delivery models.
 The Beacon Award will recognize innovative approaches that have significantly contributed to measurable improvements in completion and/or graduation rates at the institution.

 Award winners will receive a trophy and cash award (exact amount to be determined) to be used to further the institution’s efforts to implement the initiative.
-Additionally, the institution’s name will be inscribed on The NWCCU Beacon Award for Excellence in Student Achievement and Success Wall of Fame at the NWCCU office in Redmond, Washington.